-On February 5, 2009 we entered into restricted stock agreements with certain of our employees, pursuant to which we granted a total of 760,000 shares of restricted common stock.
-The shares will vest in installments, with all shares vesting by the end of 2009.
-The total value of these shares is \$280,000 based on a share price of \$0.40, and the entire amount was recognized as an expense in 2009.
-As shares are vesting by the end of 2009, an originally issued 60,000 was forfeited due to the termination of the contract with Mihaly Zala.
+On April 15, 2010 we entered into restricted stock agreements with certain of our employees, pursuant to which we granted a total of 540,000 shares of restricted common stock retrospectively from January 1, 2010.
+The shares will vest in installments, with all shares vesting by the end of 2010.
+The total value of these shares is \$54,000 based on a share price of \$0.10, and the entire amount was recognized as an expense in 2010.

 Being a development stage company, we are subject to all the risks inherent in the establishment of a new enterprise and the marketing and manufacturing of new products, many of which risks are beyond the control of the Company.
 Many of our technologies are in the preliminary development stage.
 While international patent searches have been conducted to verify the patentability of these technologies, many of the actual patents are still being prepared.
 As of this writing we have filed the following patent applications: 2 Hungarian and two PCT applications for RiverPower; one Hungarian and one PCT application for FireSAFE; one Hungarian application for our Desalination technology; one Hungarian application for our PVC shielded electric cable recycling technology; one Hungarian application communal waste additive to concrete technology and one Hungarian application four our biodegradable deicing solution.
-All other patents relating to additional properties we own are currently being prepared based on market conditions permitting we intend to file these patents in 2010.
+All other patents relating to additional properties we own are currently being prepared based on market conditions permitting we intend to file these patents in 2011.

-Over the course of the next 12 months we plan to focus on one primary technologies in order to become cash flow positive: our investment in in4 Ltd aimed at completing development and commercial release of the iGlue semantic search and content organizer application.
-All other projects are currently on hold pending completion and either partial or full exit from our iGlue holding, or the availability of additional financing.
+Over the course of the next 12 months we plan to focus on one primary technologys in order to become cash flow positive: our investment in in4 Ltd aimed at completing development and commercial release of the iGlue semantic search and content organizer application.
+All other projects are currently on hold pending completion and either a partial or full equity sale of our iGlue holdings, or the availability of additional financing.

-Although we see our position and the strength of iGlue as formidable, there can be no assurance that materialize partial or full exit from this investment will materialize in 2010.
-If we are unable to derive revenue from this technology within the next 12 months we will be required to raise substantial additional capital to support our operations until such time when we can maintain operations from income.
+Although we believe the iGlue can be successfully marketed and we will be able to realize a gain upon the full or partial sale of our interest in iGlue, there can be no assurance that we will be able to sell some or all of our 38.5% equity.
+If we are unable to sell any or all of our equity position in iGlue within the next 12 months we will be required to raise additional capital to support our operations until such time when we can maintain operations from partial or full sale of our iGlue equity.